M-J-Hooper/Grust/README.md

-# Rusty Edges
+# dag-rs
-Rough-around-the-edges graph data structures in Rust.
+Rough-around-the-edges DAGs in Rust.